bangerth/biharmonic/readme.md

 The second and block describes the mechanical properties of the membrane.
-All parameters are given in SI units. `Young's modulus loss tangent` and `Tension loss tangent` are dimensionless (or, more precisely, has the units of a geometric angle) and are interpreted in degrees.
+All parameters are given in SI units. `Young's modulus loss tangent` and `Tension loss tangent` are dimensionless (or, more precisely, have the units of a geometric angle) and are interpreted in degrees.
 The minimal and maximal frequencies are intrepreted in Hz.